WACK (music company): 2018: Empire's debut and Pedro

+Junnosuke Watanabe (2018), founder of WACK.

 On March 4, 2018, the "rental trade" came to an end.

 On March 18, WACK Audition Camp 2018 concluded with nine successful participants joining WACK.
 Gamiya Saki, Cent Chihiro Tette, Orangeko Vampire, Ayuna C, and Choushouji Megumi, later known as Yuuki, Toriaez Hana, Nel Nehru, Muropanako, and Mewclub, joined Bis, Yokoyama Hina and Lisoliso, later known as Tsukino Usagi and Haruna Bad Chiiiin, joined Gang Parade, while Michihayashi Rio and Yaya Eightprince, later known as Mikina Empire and Maho Empire, joined Empire.
 It was announced that Bis would split into two units, Bis 1st and Bis 2nd.
 Bis 1st would consist of Go Zeela, Pan Luna Leafy, Momoland, Yuuki, Toriaez Hana, and Nel Nehru, Bis 2nd would consist of Kika Front Frontale, Aya Eightprince, Peri Ubu, Muropanako, and Mewclub.
 It was also announced that Yuina Empire would be permanently transferred to Bis 2nd.

 Empire released their debut studio album, The Empire Strikes Start!!, on April 11.

 In April, following the split of Bis into two units, a rotating line-up system called Bis.League was launched.
-Due to the withdrawals of Momoland and Yuuki, Bis 1st would have less members then Bis 2nd, therefore it was decided that fans would vote for their favourite members and the members with the most votes would join Bis 1st while the members with the least votes would join Bis 2nd.
+Due to the withdrawals of Momoland and Yuuki, Bis 1st would have fewer members then Bis 2nd, therefore it was decided that fans would vote for their favourite members and the members with the most votes would join Bis 1st while the members with the fewest votes would join Bis 2nd.
 It was intended that a vote would be held for every music release so that the line-up of each other would constantly change.

 On May 28, WACK launched its trainee unit, Wagg.

 On July 26, WACK's second shuffle unit, Holy Shits, released their first single "WACK is Shit".

 On September 19, Bish's Ayuni D debuted in the band Pedro with the EP Zoozoosea.

 Bis.League was abolished on December 29.